Experience Travel Group

 From Wilpattu in the northwest to Udawalawe in the south, Sri Lanka is blanketed in national parks, so there will always be a place for wildlife lovers to get their fix.
 For the best chance of spotting leopards, Yala National Park in the southeast is at its best from December - March.
 The world’s largest gathering of Asian elephants occurs in Minneriya National Park from August to September.

-Key Dates and Festivals
+Key Dates and Festivals in Sri Lanka

 Sri Lanka’s annual calendar is brimming with exciting events that you may wish to plan your holiday around.
 Sinhala and Tamil New year, for example, comes in April and brings with it vibrant festivities.
 In July or August, depending on the year, you can witness Kandy Esala Perahera, one of Sri Lanka’s oldest and most extravagant festivals.
 For sports fans, Experience Travel Group also arrange tours around events like the England Cricket Tour of Sri Lanka, where you can enjoy the game as part of a bespoke holiday (cast the usual sports tour stereotypes from your mind!).